Skip to Main Content Libraries

 (Note: This guide is based off of the West Virginia University Libraries ACS Guide)

-Articles can be found both online and in print.
-The formats for each are very similar.
-The main difference being, for an article accessed through an online database it is necessary to indicate that it was accessed online and the date when it was accessed.
-Both print and online journals have official abbreviations for their titles, which can be found at the link below.
+Both print and online journals have official abbreviations for their titles, which can be found here.
 If you cannot find the abbreviation for the journal you are citing, write out the full journal title.
-Your citation should include:

 Munakata, S.; Ishimori, K.; Kitamura, N.; Ishikawa, S.; Takanami, Y.; Ito, S. Regul.
 Toxico.
 Pharmacol.
 201899, 122-128.